 The benefits of Converting a Basement

-Unlike loft conversions at the top of the house where the potential for creating extra space if often limited, a basement or cellar conversion is far more flexible allowing homeowners to create range of exciting opportunities.
+Unlike loft conversions at the top of the house where the potential for creating extra space is often limited, a basement or cellar conversion is far more flexible allowing homeowners to create a range of exciting opportunities.
 Everybody has their own idea for a basement conversion; some choose to create an additional room for their property, others are more ambitious choosing to create a luxurious space such a cinema room or gymnasium.
 More often than not the potential of creating such high-quality spaces can also speed up the selling process and significantly increase your property value.

 Whether or not converting a basement is financially feasible will be dependent on the cost of the conversion comparative to the property value.
 In areas where property value is high such as central London, it is financially a good idea to extend your property underground, increasing property value.
-If considering a basement conversion in a lower priced area, careful consideration and analysis needs to be carried out to ensure the increase in property value will outbalance the cost of the conversion.
+If considering a basement conversion in a lower-priced area, careful consideration and analysis need to be carried out to ensure the increase in property value will outbalance the cost of the conversion.
 Considering whether your proposed job is out of practicality, to increase the value of your home, or it could even be both.
 Depending on the area in which you live, factors like access and the potential for natural light can substantially affect the value per square metre With that in mind, most estate agents confirm that a basement conversion will add approximately 10% to the value of an average household.
 Additionally from a rental perspective, converting your basement into an extra bedroom is a great way to increase passive income whilst adding property value.

 Planning Permissions for Basement Conversions